MuNET-OSS/tauri-plugin-hid/README.md

 **Limitations:**

-*   No error handling implemented yet.
+*   No error handling implemented yet
 *   Only connects to one device at a time (i.e. plugin manages single current device)
-*   API will change in future versions.
+*   API will change in future versions
 *   Does not enumerate devices on Android yet
 *   Only tested on macOS